BrickOS

-The operating system comprises demonstration programs implemented in C and C++ and an alternative operating system for the Lego Mindstorms.
-It provides users with utilities that allows them to download compiled programs and install the operating system for RCX.

 Features

 BrickOS was designed and developed using Linux as a replacement for the previous operating system for Lego Mindstorms, which is also known as LegOS.
-It is capable of being implemented on the Windows system and most Unices [6].
-It allows for a more flexible and higher performances system that is much superior to LegOS [3].
-The current version of the system's main features includes [3]:
+It is capable of being implemented on the Windows system and most Unices.
+It allows for a more flexible and higher performances system that is much superior to LegOS.
+The current version of the system's main features includes: